koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 After creating a renderer, we create a container for the renderer at the first rendering.
 After that, we update the container in order to render the passed element.

+`createContainer` doesn't render anything. `updateContainer` is the one.
+`updateContainer` processes the passed ReactElement.
+If we pass a same `fiberRoot` to `updateContainer`, this is treated as an update.

 Next, let's see the host config interface.
 -->